Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Yeah.

-You still, you still parricate, chuck it in the back of your car.
+You still parakeet, chuck it in the back of your car.

 Whatever.

-Huge.
-Thank you so much again to Katrine, Zach, Ben, Patrick, Alex, Caitlin, Ashlyn,
+Thank you so much again to Katrina, Zach, Ben, Patrick, Alex, Caitlin, Ashland, Dimmody, and Sophie.

-Dimity and Sophie.
-And Dave, final thing we need to do is welcome people into the Triptych Club.
+And Dave, final thing we need to do is welcome people into the Triptitch Club.

 These people have all been supporting us for three years.